wuxx/ESPLink/README.md

 # ESPLink Introduce
-ESPLink is a debug tool build for Expressif's ESP chips made by MuseLab, all Espressif's ESP chips are supported, currently supports ESP8266/ESP32/ESP32-S2/ESP32-C3/ESP32-S3, with usb-to-serial (compatible with traditional use), drag-n-drop program, and jtag debug, made it very convenient for development and test.
+ESPLink is a debug tool build for Expressif's ESP chips made by MuseLab, all Espressif's ESP chips are supported, currently supports ESP8266/ESP32/ESP32-S2/ESP32-C3/ESP32-S3 (also can update firmware to support Espressif's latest chips), with usb-to-serial (compatible with traditional use), drag-n-drop program, and jtag debug, made it very convenient for development and test.

 <div align=center>
 <img src="https://github.com/wuxx/ESPLink/blob/master/doc/esplink-1.png" width = "400" alt="" align=center />